thedemonsid/levi/Readme.md

 This project is a web application that uses a machine learning model to interpret sign language and has Speech-to-text functionality for deaf indivisualds communicate well.The web app also consists of tutorials quizess and more.
 The frontend is built with React and the backend is a Node.js server.
 The machine learning model is implemented in a Jupyter notebook.

+## Demo

+You can access the live demo of the project at [Demo Link](https://levi-frontend.vercel.app/)

 ## Installation

 ### Prerequisites